JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 **Accept a draw** If a draw is accepted, the server is informed, and it informs the other client.
 The game is then over.

 **Resign** If a player resigns, the server is informed, and it informs the other client.
 The game is then over.

-*A move is defined as the movement of a piece, which may or may not terminate with a change of turn.

 The server checks if moves are legal and promotes men to kings where required.